nasa/Common-Metadata-Repository/search-app/docs/api.md

 All collections found will be _added_ to the current set of associated collections with a tag.
 Tag associations are maintained throughout the life of a collection.
 If a collection is deleted and re-added it will maintain its tags.

+Expected Response Status:
+- If query delivers no match, it will still return 200 OK with no associations made

 ```
 curl -XPOST -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXXX" %CMR-ENDPOINT%/tags/edsc.in_modaps/associations/by_query -d \